 The ESOL Program is designed to prepare students to read, write, speak and listen at a level that enables them to succeed in college courses.
 This test is appropriate if English is not your primary language, you are not very comfortable with English, or if you speak, read, and write your native language most of the time.
 The program consists of four levels and the student is assigned a level based on the results of his or her placement test.

-There two mathematics tests available – Arithmetic and Elementary Algebra.
+There are two mathematics tests available – Arithmetic and Elementary Algebra.
 The Arithmetic test will help you determine if you have the necessary skills to be successful in the algebra courses.
 The Elementary Algebra test will help you determine if you are ready for transfer level mathematics courses.
 Choose the test that most closely matches the last mathematics course you took.

 We use an online assessment test known as Accuplacer.

 Download the Testing Tips for Taking ACCUPLACER Math and English Placement Tests to find out what you need to know before taking the tests.
+You will also sample questions for you to practice before taking the exams.

 Understanding the Results of the Placement Tests